New federal charges filed in California synagogue shooting

 The attack killed 60-year-old Lori Kaye, who was hit twice as she prayed in the synagogue foyer.
 Wounded were Rabbi Yisroel Goldstein, who was leading the service on the last day of the Jewish holiday of Passover, an 8-year-old girl and her uncle.

-A federal affidavit detailing the hate crime charges that was filed earlier this month describes a deeply disturbed man filled with hatred toward Jews and Muslims, which are detailed in a manifesto he allegedly published online.
-Earnest claimed to be inspired by the attacks on the mosques in New Zealand and the shooting at the Pittsburgh Tree of Life synagogue last fall, the affidavit said.
+A federal affidavit filed earlier this month describes a deeply disturbed man filled with hatred toward Jews and Muslims, which is detailed in online writings.
+Earnest claimed to be inspired by the attacks on the mosques in New Zealand and the shooting at a Pittsburgh synagogue last fall, the affidavit said.

-Court documents said Earnest dialed 911 after fleeing the synagogue in his car and said: “I just shot up a synagogue.”
-He went on to tell the dispatcher he did it “because Jewish people are destroying the white race,” according to the affidavit.
+Court documents said Earnest dialed 911 after fleeing the house of worship in his car and said: “I just shot up a synagogue.”
+He went on to tell the dispatcher that he did it “because Jewish people are destroying the white race,” according to the affidavit.
 He was arrested without a struggle.

 “Lori was such a kind, loving soul, and she knew everyone here, so this is really an opportunity for the community to come together and heal, and celebrate the life of a very special person who was brutally taken from us,” Goldstein said in a statement.